elliotherriman/website/writing.md

 Hi!
 I'm Elliot Herriman, a writer (and programmer) based in Australia.

-If you have any questions about the work here, or need additional samples, just shoot me a message [on Twitter](https://twitter.com/elliotherriman).
+I tend to only host my recent work on here.
+If you have any questions, or need additional samples, just shoot me a message [on Twitter](https://twitter.com/elliotherriman).

 **Interactive Fiction**
 ---